tgrecojs/logseq/logseq/version-files/incoming/pages/Powerbox Pattern.md

 	- ### The Role of the Powerbox in Delegating Authority
 		- > A Powerbox is an object with extensive authority.
 		- The powerbox itself **must have extensive authority.**
 			- At a minimum **it must hold all the authority that any of the applications it might service might need**.
-The powerbox then dynamically doles out these authorities based on POLA, to the actual instantiated (live) application (objects).
+			- The powerbox then dynamically doles out these authorities based on POLA, to the actual instantiated (live) application (objects).
 		- Powersboxes can be dynamic
-			- As a minimum it must hold all the authority that any of the applications it might service might need.
-The powerbox then dynamically doles out these authorities based on POLA, to the actual instantiated application.
+			- As a minimum it must hold all the authority that any of the applications it might service might need, however, 1342
 			- The powerbox even negotiates with the user on the application’s behalf for additional authorities if the application finds itself unable to fulfill its obligations without more powers.
 - ## Powerbox Construction
 	- Modules in a powerbox